amethyst/rustrogueliketutorial/book/src/chapter_11.md

 }
 ```

 The new line (`.marked::<SimpleMarker<SerializeMe>>()`) needs to be repeated for all of our spawners in this file.
-It's worth looking at the source for this chaper; to avoid making a *huge* chapter full of source code, I've omitted the repeated details.
+It's worth looking at the source for this chapter; to avoid making a *huge* chapter full of source code, I've omitted the repeated details.

 ## Serializing components that don't contain an Entity